gaehlerm/SoftwareEngineering/README.md

 In case you find the error message returned by the test not informative enough, you can can add an error message either separately or directly to the assert.

 There are different ways to change the error message of a faling test.
-In python I know of 3 different ways to add a message to a failing test.
-The easiest is adding a message to the `assert`.
+In python there are different ways to add a message to a failing test.
+The easiest is adding a message to the `assert` as follows:

 ```py
 def test_function():